Trusted and Skilled Probate Lawyers in Miami, Florida

 Probate Litigation in Miami, FL

 Probate litigation occurs when there are contested issues in relation to the validity of a will, asset entitlements, and other probate issues.
 The main types of probate litigation include will contests, will construction, breach of fiduciary duty, and non-marital children seeking inheritance.
-If you are the personal representative of a contested will, or if you suspect that you are being denied assets, it is vital that you contact a probate attorney to help with your case.
+If you are the personal representative of a contested estate, or if you suspect that you are being denied assets, it is vital that you contact a probate attorney to help with your case.

 Will Contest